The Challenge: Arteriovenous Malformation (AVM)

 Cindy, however, cites Christopher as the rock that grounded her through her tumultuous experience.
 She is also extremely grateful for her surgeons, Dr. Friedlander and Dr. Lunsford.

 “Every time I see them, I tell them they saved my life,” she says.

 “I could have taken Cindy anywhere in Pittsburgh for treatment, but I chose UPMC because I knew that everything would fit together like a puzzle,” he says.

 "And now, we do brain puzzles every day to help me get better,” Cindy laughs.
 “I’m in a good place now."

 Our patient stories profile a number of patients who have had minimally invasive brain surgery at UPMC.
 Although everyone's care experience is unique, we hope that sharing these stories will help other prospective patients and their families better understand these procedures and their potential benefits.

-Crystal’s treatment and results may not be representative of all similar cases.
+Cindy’s treatment and results may not be representative of all similar cases.